Pyomo/pyomo/doc/OnlineDocs/advanced_topics/pysp_rapper/rap.rst

    You complain about unscriptability.
    I gotta love it though - somebody still speaks for the mat.

-   I'm rappin' to the ape,
+   I'm rappin' with a cape,
    And I'm gonna move your escape.

    Easy, big, indented, like a solution